Mobutu Sese Seko: Congo Crisis

 Encouraged by a Belgian government intent on maintaining its access to rich Congolese mines, secessionist violence erupted in the south.
 Concerned that the United Nations force sent to help restore order was not helping to crush the secessionists, Lumumba turned to the Soviet Union for assistance.
 He received massive military aid and about a thousand Soviet technical advisers within six weeks.
 As this was during the Cold War, the US government feared that the Soviet activity was a maneuver to spread communist influence in Central Africa.
 Kasa-Vubu was encouraged by the US and Belgium to dismiss Lumumba, which he did on 5 September.
 An outraged Lumumba declared Kasa-Vubu deposed.
 Parliament refused to recognise the dismissals and urged reconciliation, but no agreement was reached.

 Lumumba and Kasa-Vubu each ordered Mobutu to arrest the other.
 As Army Chief of Staff, Mobutu came under great pressure from multiple sources.
-The embassies of Western nations, which helped pay the soldiers' salaries, as well as Kasa-Vubu and Mobutu's subordinates, all favored getting rid of the Soviet presence.
+The embassies of Western nations, which helped pay the soldiers' salaries, as well as Kasa-Vubu and Mobutu's subordinates, all favoured getting rid of the Soviet presence.
 On 14 September Mobutu launched a bloodless coup, declaring both Kasa-Vubu and Lumumba to be "neutralised" and establishing a new government of university graduates, the College of Commissioners-General.
 Lumumba rejected this action but was forced to retire to his residence, where UN peacekeepers prevented Mobutu's soldiers from arresting him.
 Urquhart recalled that on the day of the coup, Mobutu showed up unannounced at the UN headquarters in Léopoldville and refused to leave, until the radio announced the coup, leading Mobutu to say over and over again "C'est moi!" ("This is me!").
 Recognizing that Mobutu had only gone to the UN headquarters in case the coup should fail, Urquhart ordered him out.

 Losing confidence that the international community would support his reinstatement, Lumumba fled in late November to join his supporters in Stanleyville to establish a new government.
 He was captured by Mobutu's troops in early December, and incarcerated at his headquarters in Thysville.
-However, Mobutu still considered him a threat, and transferred him to the rebelling State of Katanga on 17 January 1961.
+Mobutu still considered him a threat, and transferred him to the rebelling State of Katanga on 17 January 1961.
 Lumumba disappeared from public view.
 It was later discovered that he was executed the same day by the secessionist forces of Moise Tshombe, after Mobutu's government turned him over.